lllyasviel/MangaCraft/readme_en.md

 # Step 2: Familiar with the UI.

-Since the UI is the only way we can communicate with each other, please read the instruction carefully.
+Since the UI is the only way we can communicate, please read the instruction carefully.

 When the website is loaded, the interface should be like this: